damalialutfiani/Quizz-on-codecademy/Learn Python 3-Lesson6 String Methods.md

 7. Which of the following is a benefit of using .format() to include variables in your strings?

 	a.
-They let you update variales while printing a string.
+They let you update variables while printing a string.

 	b.
 They are able to catch and process errors if a variable does not exist.